mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/receive-call/java.md

 ```

 After answering the call the `end call` button will be shown.

+**NOTE:** The `SuppressLint` annotation is used for simplicity.
+In the production app you should make sure permissions are granted before answering the call.

 To reject the call add `rejectCall` method inside `MainActivity` class: